-Cruelty-free skin care is one of those terms that’s tossed around a lot but isn’t really all that well defined.
-Most people probably assume that if a product is called “cruelty-free,” that means that no animal testing has occurred to produce it.
-But the truth is, there’s actually no regulation on the term in the U.S. or Canada!
-Thus, the definition of what makes a product cruelty-free, can vary depending on who’s using the term.
+Cruelty-free skin care is one of those terms that’s tossed around a lot but isn’t really all that well-defined.
+Many assume that if a product is labeled “cruelty-free,” that means that no animal testing has occurred to produce it.
+But the truth is, the term “cruelty free” is not regulated in the U.S. or Canada.
+Thus, the definition of what makes a product cruelty-free can vary depending on who’s using the term.

-Cosmetics companies generally use the term to mean that no animal testing has occurred on the finished product but that does not mean that testing did not occur on ingredients.
-Nor does it mean the company didn’t hire an outside company to do animal testing while still calling it cruelty-free.
+Cosmetics companies generally use the term “cruelty-free” to mean that no animal testing has occurred on the finished product, but that does not mean that testing did not occur on ingredients.
+Nor does it mean the company didn’t hire an outside company to do animal testing while still calling it “cruelty-free.”
 It also doesn’t necessarily mean that the company didn’t do animal testing to comply with distribution regulations in other countries.

 What is Leaping Bunny?

-According to fda.gov, cosmetics companies may throw around terms like cruelty-free or “Not tested on animals” because, amazingly “There are no legal definitions for these terms.”
+According to fda.gov, cosmetics companies may throw around terms like cruelty-free or “not tested on animals” because “there are no legal definitions for these terms.”
+(What?)

-As you can imagine, because of that, beauty companies began setting their own standards for using these terms, employing logos and verbiage that gave consumers the impression their products were entirely cruelty-free when in fact, they may not be.
+As you can imagine, because of this oversight, beauty companies began setting their own standards for using these terms, employing logos and verbiage that gave consumers the impression their products were entirely cruelty-free, when in fact, they may not be.

 The resulting list of standards is a tough, restrictive, comprehensive set of cruelty-free criteria to which products and companies must adhere entirely.
 Officially called “The Corporate Standard of Compassion for Animals,” or, as it is known colloquially, “The Standard,” it is a rigorous test to show that there are no holes in the process at any point.

 Companies that pass this test can prove they not only do not resort to any kind of animal testing or cruelty, they don’t incorporate ingredients from companies that do.
-They can show their supply chains are free of animal cruelty and testing and they agree not to resort to animal testing to comply with the requirements of other countries.
-In short, any company that wants to be able to use the Leaping Bunny logo has to pass a very, very tough test.
+They can prove their supply chains are free of animal cruelty and testing, and they agree not to resort to animal testing to comply with the requirements of other countries.
+In short, any company that wants to be able to use the Leaping Bunny logo has to pass a very comprehensive test.

 History of Animal Testing

 Like all historic events based in cruelty, the history of animal testing is not an easy one to digest, especially for animal lovers.
-That said, like all history, those who forget the mistakes of the past are probably doomed to repeat them, so with that in mind, we’d like to go over a few key points in the history of animal testing.
+That said– like all history– those who forget the mistakes of the past are doomed to repeat them; so with that in mind, we’d like to go over a few key points in the history of animal testing.

-The first of these tests was constructed in the 40s.
-Known as the Draize test, it involves administering the substance in question into the eyes of a conscious animal, usually a bunny rabbit.
+The first of these tests was constructed in the 1940s.
+Known as the Draize test, it involved administering the substance in question into the eyes of a conscious animal, usually a rabbit.
 The substance generally stayed in the rabbit’s eye for 14 days, after which, the animal’s eyes were evaluated for irritation or other ill effects as a predictor of how the substance would affect humans.
 Often, those animals adversely affected by the test were euthanized.

-Not until the 1980s were cosmetics companies pressured into stopping this practice and it was 1996 before animal protection groups formed The Coalition for Consumer Information on Cosmetics.
+Not until the 1980s were cosmetics companies pressured into stopping this practice, In 1996, animal protection groups formed The Coalition for Consumer Information on Cosmetics.
 “The coalition manages the Leaping Bunny cruelty-free certification program in the United States and Canada,” according to HumaneSociety.org.

 Two years later, the U.K. banned animal testing.